-Breast cancer is the most common form of cancer and more than 1.1 million women each year are diagnosed with with it.
-Not surprisingly at least 200,000 of these women are Americans.
-These statistics are frightening especially in light of the fact that many women believe genetics play such a major role in the development of cancer.
-The result is that most women feel helpless.
-As if getting cancer is as likely to happen as getting a common cold.
+Breast cancer is the most common form of cancer and more than 1.1 million women each year are diagnosed with it; (Not surprisingly) at least 200,000 of these women are Americans.
+The result is that most women feel helpless as they believe that genetics plays a large part in whether they will get cancer or not.

 However researchers have also come to understand that what you eat and how you live can actually influence your chances of getting cancer and even how your grandchildren will fare when they are born.
 This ‘inheritance’ is far more important than any amount of money or property that one could or would leave.
 Let health be your legacy.